The Nations are Sprinkled

 Ezekiel 36:25 Then will I sprinkle clean water upon you, and ye shall be clean: from all your filthiness, and from all your idols, will I cleanse you.

-Blood, water or oil is often sprinkled in the Old Testament, and the text sometimes clearly indicates that sprinkling is performed to clean or purify.
+Blood, water or oil is often sprinkled in the Old Testament to clean or purify.
 Individuals are purified by sprinkling.
-Anyone who touches a dead body is unclean and cannot enter the tabernacle unless they have been sprinkled with the ashes of the red heifer.
+Individuals become unclean by touching a dead body.
+They purified by sprinkling of the ashes of the red heifer.
+They can then enter the tabernacle.
 We must separate ourselves from dead flesh or we cannot enter Heaven (tabernacle).
-Otherwise, we must be sprinkled to enter Heaven (tabernacle).
+Therefore, the unclean must be sprinkled to enter Heaven (tabernacle).

 Isaiah 52:15 So shall he sprinkle many nations; the kings shall shut their mouths at him: for that which had not been told them shall they see; and that which they had not heard shall they consider.

-The nations will be sprinkled, and the context of this verse indicates that this will occur at the time of the end.
-This does not mean all people will be made clean.
-The nations will not be sprinkled upon, the nations will be what is sprinkled.
+Thus, the nations will be sprinkled, and the context of this verse indicates that this will occur at the time of the end.
+Also, the nations are not sprinkled upon; the nations will be what is sprinkled.

 Matthew 25:32 And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:

-In the New Testament we learn that the nations will be separated.
+Comparatively, in the New Testament the nations are said to be separated.
 To sprinkle is to separate, and this separating clearly seems to occur at the end times.

-It could be said that Christians are the sheep, and everyone else are goats.
-Perhaps people who live up to the Law are the sheep.
+Perhaps Christians are the sheep, and everyone else are goats.
+Maybe people who live up to the Law are the sheep.
 Perhaps all good people are sheep, and all bad people are goats.
 It seems unlikely that there would be such a big mystery, and such a very common ceremony like sprinkling, if all it symbolizes is separating those who make it to Heaven from those who do not make it to Heaven.

 In the Old Testament individuals are purified by sprinkling.
-If Christians are separated from heathen, that act of separation does not make them pure.
-If good people are separated from bad people, the act of separation is not what makes them good.
+Separating Christians from heathen, does not make the Christians pure.
+Separating good people from bad people is not what makes good people good.

-If the flesh is separated from the spirit, the very act of separating makes the child of God pure.
+In separated flesh from spirit, the very act of separating makes the child of God pure.

 In the end, God sprinkles the nations, and this is how God destroys evil, and this is how God makes pure all His children.